rayalan/binary-adages/content/20230904-time-the-greatest-challenge.md

 But best practices don't solve most of these problems.
 Instead, the challenge fo architects is to mitigate the problem through three practices:

 1. Educate.
 Both engineers and stakeholders (especially the non-technical ones) need to understand the problem and the trade-offs with other priorities such as features.
 Most people, even non-technical ones, can understand these challenges, but won't consider them without prompting.
 2. Articulate.
 Take the company's strategy when it comes to priorities and risk tolerances and put it into writing.
-Some companies, for example, can afford to invest deeply in employee retention, documentation or well-tested wrappers around 3rd-party software to mitigate risks.
+Some companies, for example, can afford to invest deeply in employee retention, documentation, or well-tested wrappers around 3rd-party software to mitigate risks.
 For other companies, the immediate priority may be getting to market, and business continuity is a priority for another day.
 3. Translate.
 Take the strategic principles and turn them into day-to-day development principles.
 (See this discussion on tenets and principles.)

 Those steps don't seem like enough, though.
 What else have you seen done to solve the problem of time?